jmdejong/Asciifarm/README.md

 ## Vision/ideas

+> basically farmville where you can visit friends gardens to see stuff. maybe leave an ascii character as a present        ~m455

+> ... makes me wish instead of irc we were hanging out in a central plaza or bazaar of a roguelike, with little @ signs talking to each other, walking into private buildings to send PMs, etc      ~d_m

 The idea is to make 3 different kind of areas:

 - private areas, where players can build their own house/farm